-There are 8 meditation niches that represent the 8 days of the Buddhist week and 14 buddha images symbolising the styles seen in other Asian countries.
+There are 8 meditation niches that represent the 8 days of the Buddhist week and 14 Buddha images symbolizing the styles seen in other Asian countries.

 The views from here are spectacular:

-The Sitting Buddha is over 3 storeys tall.
+The Sitting Buddha is over 3 stories tall.

 Kawthaung Park is a lovely space on the waterfront with families and playgrounds, leading up to a tree-lined road to Victoria Point – there are food stalls set up along here in the evening.